loganmarchione/loganmarchione.com/content/posts/2025/10/index.md

 - checksums
 - granular restores (e.g., single files from a machine)

 The big selling points here are incremental backups and deduplication.
 Incremental, meaning that there is a single, large, initial backup for each machine, and then each subsequent backup only backs up the changed files.
 Deduplication, meaning that files that are the same across backups are only stored once.
 Both of these combined can save you a *ton* of space on backups.
-I've read online that the deduplication ratio can be as high as 50:1 or 100:1 (as in, `ratio = original_data_size / stored_data_size`).
+I've read online that the deduplication ratio can be as high as 50:1 or 100:1.

 # Hardware

-I was looking for the following things in a PBS box:
+You can [install PBS](https://pbs.proxmox.com/docs/installation.html#server-installation) on a VM running inside PVE, or even on the same host as PVE (it uses a different port), but you can run into some unique failure modes doing this.
+It's much easier to run PBS on a separate piece of hardware.
+With that said, I was looking for the following things in a PBS box:

-- small (needs to fit in my [mini-rack](/2021/01/homelab-10-mini-rack/))
+- small (needs to fit in my [mini-rack](/2025/09/homelab-10-mini-rack-v2/))
 - x86 (to run PBS)
 - DDR4/DDR5 memory (ECC if possible)
 - fanless (one less thing to dust)